ktorio/ktor-documentation/topics/gradle-application-plugin.md

    <code-block>gradlew.bat installDist</code-block>
    </tab>
    </tabs>

-   Gradle will create an image of the application in the `build/install/<project_name>` folder.
+   The Application plugin will create an image of the application in the `build/install/<project_name>` folder.

 ## Run the application {id="run"}